After Zamora we drove four hours south to Trujillo.

 We’ve visited Trujillo at least twice before (we think maybe three times, but we’re old: our memories aren’t what they used to be).
 Now, most people would look at Trujillo and give it an afternoon, at most.
 We understand that, but Trujillo is a perfect example of an old Spanish town, in a region that is harsh; for some reason this place captivates us.

 Trujillo is in the region of Extremadura, the western-most area of Spain.
-Its name comes from Latin and means, essentially, “the hard border.”
+The word “extremadura” comes from Latin and means, essentially, “the hard border.”
 That’s an accurate name: this is a pretty harsh area.
 Few crops are grown here; we see cattle, sheep, horses, hogs and goats here.
 The harshness of this area had a huge effect on South and Central America: Francisco Pizarro, who led the expeditions that conquered Peru in the 1500s, was born and raised in Trujillo.
 Hernan Cortez, conquerer of Mexico came from near here, and his half-brother, who was in Cortez’s army, was born in Trujillo.
 Many of the conquistadores, as we have come to call them, were from Extremadura.
 There was nothing here for them, so they went off to conquer other lands.

 We first came to Trujillo because I’d read in a guide book that it is a “perfect set piece of a rural Spanish town.”
 Yes, but…this is a living set piece and that makes it really interesting to us.
 Some pictures are called for, methinks…